Enforcement of judgments and EEO - Cross Channel execution of Your Claims

 In all recognition procedures, the foreign judgment is not fully re-examined.
 As a rule, it is examined whether the foreign judgment violates essential principles of German law.
 But this is rarely the case.
 That is, if a foreign court has made a "wrong" decision from the point of view of the convicted person, this can usually be recognized in Germany, even if a similar decision would not be expected in Germany.
-Only with very serious legal offenses the decision is not recognized.
+Only with very serious legal offences the decision is not recognized.

-Furthermore it is examined
+Furthermore, it is examined